 12 countries were involved in the pilot phase of the TCVT Registry (2010-2013): Belgium, Czech Republic, Denmark, France, Germany, Israel, Italy, Poland, Spain, Switzerland, UK and Sweden.
 In December 2012 EuroIntervention published: in-hospital results on 4,571 patients for the TCVT Registry.
 The one month follow-up were presented at the ESC Congress in Munich.

-After the pilot, the TCVT Registry is currently moving to its long-term phase, is which the 56 ESC member countries were invited to take part.
+After the pilot, the TCVT Registry moved into its long-term phase, in which the 56 ESC member countries were invited to take part.

 The Executive Committee of the registry is chaired by Martine Gilard